 These measures would speed up the entry of travelers to various countries and allow traffic to stabilize, which is essential to ensure the sector’s recovery and reactivate the economy.

-The airline industry is committed to helping the economic recovery.
+The post-COVID19 aviation industry is committed to helping the economic recovery.

 The Spanish Association of Defense, Security, Aeronautics and Space Technology Companies (TEDAE.
-2021) states that the crisis caused by the pandemic is not temporary, as the changes caused by the pandemic are forcing the industry to a new business model.
-Companies must adapt, not only to a significant reduction in the size of the market, but also to the profound changes brought about by teleworking, technological development and environmental sustainability, factors that will undoubtedly affect the way we travel.
+2021) states that the crisis caused by the pandemic is not temporary.
+The changes caused by the pandemic are forcing the industry to a new business model.
+Companies must adapt, not only to a significant reduction in the size of the market.
+But also to the profound changes brought about by teleworking, technological development and environmental sustainability, factors that will undoubtedly affect the way we travel.

-International travel will be fundamental to help reverse the devastating economic impact that multiple government restrictions have had on the economy, especially on the travel and tourism industry.
-In this regard, it is important to promote new destinations in order to increase the diversification of the sector, as well as its social and environmental sustainability.
+International travel will be fundamental to help reverse the devastating economic impact that multiple government restrictions have had on the economy.
+Mostly on the travel and tourism industry.
+In this regard, it is important to promote new destinations.
+In order to increase the diversification of the sector, as well as its social and environmental sustainability.

-International marketing strategies should target groups that are more likely to travel in the first place, such as luxury and business travelers, who can more easily adopt physical distancing measures and tend to favor less crowded locations (ECLAC, 2020).
+Consequently, international marketing strategies should target groups that are more likely to travel.
+In the first place, luxury and business travelers, who can more easily adopt physical distancing measures and tend to favor less crowded locations (ECLAC, 2020).

-Governments in the region should intensify collaboration to keep cross-border transport networks as open as possible, paying special attention to facilitating transit for the manufacturing industry, in the movement of inputs.
-No less important in the education sector, in the restarting of activities in educational institutions, as well as in student exchanges.
+Governments in the region should intensify collaboration to keep cross-border transport networks as open as possible.
+With special attention to facilitating transit for the manufacturing industry, in the movement of inputs.
+No less important in education sector, in the restarting of activities in educational institutions, as well as in student exchanges.